henrydwright/website/content/pages/home.md

 I bring a unique mix of a technical background and a rock-solid knowledge and application of user centred design principles.

 I currently work for the lovely bunch over at [The PSC Digital](https://thepsc.co.uk/digital) where we deliver impactful digital solutions for public services.
-If you work in public services and want to hire us you can [contact the team here](https://thepsc.co.uk/contact/).
+If you work in public services and want to hire us you can [contact the team here](https://thepsc.co.uk/contact/) - let them know I sent you!

 ### 👨‍🏫 Academia
 As of the 2022/23 academic year I supervise [Object Oriented Programming](https://www.cl.cam.ac.uk/teaching/2223/OOProg/), [Operating Systems](https://www.cl.cam.ac.uk/teaching/2223/OpSystems/) and [Software and Security Engineering](https://www.cl.cam.ac.uk/teaching/2223/SWSecEng/) at the University of Cambridge.
 If you're my supervisee and you're looking for your work - it's not here it's on Google Classroom!